benbucksch/autoconfig-spec/draft-autoconfig-1.md

 * the username form ("fred@example.com", or "fred", or "fred\EXAMPLE", or even a username with no relation to the email address)
 * authentication method (password, CRAM-MD5, OAuth2, SSL client certificate)
-* authentication method parameters (e.g. OAuth parameters) and other parameters.
+* authentication method parameters (e.g. OAuth parameters)

+and other parameters.
 If any of these parameters are not configured right, the configuration won't work.
-While these parameters could theoretically be added to DNS SRV, that would mean a new specification and render the idea void that this is a protocol that already exists, standarized and deployed.
+While these parameters could theoretically be added to DNS SRV, that would mean a new specification and render the idea void that this is a protocol that already exists, is standardized and deployed.
 It is unlikely that all DNS SRV records would be updated with the new values.
 Therefore, it does not solve the problem.

 This specification was created as an answer to these deficiencies and provides an alternative to DNS SRV.

 ## CAPABILITIES

-Experience teaches that protocol-specific commands to find available authentication methods, e.g. IMAP `CAPABILITIES` or POP3 `CAPA`, are not reliable.
+In the wild deployments from actual ISPs show that protocol-specific commands to find available authentication methods, e.g. IMAP `CAPABILITIES` or POP3 `CAPA`, are not reliable.
 Many email servers advertize authentication methods that do not work.
-For example, some email servers advertize Kerberos / GSSAPI, but when trying to use it, the method not only fails, but runs into a long 2 minute timeout in some cases, which end users consider to be a broken app.
+For example, some email servers advertize Kerberos / GSSAPI, but when trying to use it, the method fails, and also runs into a long 2 minute timeout in some cases.
+End users consider that to be a broken app.

-Additionally, such capabilities commands are protocol specific and have to be implemented in multiple different ways.
+Additionally, such commands are protocol specific and have to be implemented in multiple different ways.

 Finally, some protocols do not support capabilties commands that include authentication methods.